 Observe that Paul teaches Christian subjugation without reserve at all, subjugation to all sorts of rulers, including dictators and tyrants - although Jesus defied the authorities, his parents fled with him from them due to dream warnings, and Paul was killed by them - Peter too, finally.
 What were they all guilty of?

 Do not drown free enough thinking to "save" Jewish hegemonies or fiendish master dynasties.
 In closed cirles where they say canonical nonsense (bullshit) is good, they may kill the bearing of good fruits.
-In the long run it could make some victims idealizing neurotics.
+In the long run it could make some victims into idealising neurotics.

-However, near the other end of the scale there are cultures cemented by cultural, decent, lovable tales or myths.
-Some are about just retributions, which is different from the overarching scapegoating of Judaism and Christianity.
+There are cultures cemented by cultural, decent, lovable tales or myths.
+Some are about just retributions (also called poetic justice), which is different from the overarching scapegoating of Judaism and Christianity.

 It shows up, very interestingly, that many fancied tales has helped and bulwarked culture; not only in the west but also in the east and north and south too.
-It is held today, in Waldorf Education and by Albert Einstein, for example, that decent fairy tales help rational, cogent thinking as time goes by.
-Gentle imaginations from suitable tales pave the way for later accomplishments in the intellectual life and the culture.
-With Bible slaves it will be different.
-Or perhaps undue pressures and strains cause neurotic bonds too.
+It is held today, in Waldorf Education and by Albert Einstein, for example, that decent fairy tales are good for later, rational, cogent thinking.

-That adulterer Abraham entered heaven, says Jesus, and also got a son by an Egyptian slave woman.
-She was not his sister.
-However, it could be the Bible bluffs that he offspring of sister fornication yielded the better son, which may be a typical example of Jewish partiality - or is Jesus wrong in "Whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all [Mark 10:43-44]."?
+Abraham entered heaven, says Jesus, and also got a son by an Egyptian slave woman, and hence better than Sara, his sister.
+Or was Jesus all wrong in "Whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all [Mark 10:43-44]"?

 Was slave-sex the best sex, after all?

-In his old age Abraham was so infirm that he listened to his nagging, envious or belittled wife and half-sister Sara and sent away his first-born son into the wilderness.
-The remaining son took part in making a proper line of ancestry fall apart: At the time he was nearly blind, but dumb as well - he mistook a goat skin for the hairy hand of his first son.
-As a result the father-blessing was transmitted to a swindler, Jacob, who got sons who broke into his harem and got to his concubines later.
+In his old age Abraham was so infirm that he listened to his nagging wife and half-sister Sara and sent away his first-born son into the wilderness.
+The remaining son took part in making a proper line of ancestry fall apart: At the time he was nearly blind he mistook a goat skin for the hairy hand of his first son.
+His fatherly blessing of the goat skin was said to go to the swindling son Jacob.
+Jacob in turn got a dozen sons, and the bulk of them broke into his harem and got to his father's concubines later.

-The whole people of Israel were slaves in Egypt for centuries, and still superior to Ishmael's mom, who was the Egyptian slave of Sara for a considerably lesser time.
-Feel free to turn the tables on behalf of Ishmael: "To be a son of an Egyptian woman is ten times better than being the son of sister-adultery or a gang of wicked brothers, or what?"
+The whole people of Israel were slaves in Egypt for centuries.
+Feel free to turn the tables on behalf of Ishmael, the first-born son of Abrahm: "To be a son of an Egyptian woman is ten times better than being the son of sister-adultery or a gang of wicked brothers, or what?"

-❖ "The concubines of your father, leave them alone," is perhaps the message.
+◎ "The concubines of your father, leave them alone," is part of the message.

 Ishmael the first-born

-Could it be that it was Abraham's first-born son Ishmael that got the blessing of worth, after all?
+Suppose it was Abraham's first-born son Ishmael that got the blessing of worth, and inherited all the land his father had been promised.
 The Old Testament tells he became the "father of many nations" that God never wanted to wipe out.

 "I will put an end to the kingdom of Israel."
 [Hosea 1:4] "I will crush you".
 [Amos 2:13] "Fallen is Virgin Israel, never to rise again".
 [Amos 5:2].

 The state of Israel uses Bible phrases and Hebrew writings to legitimate territorial claims - by religion.
 And the truth?
 Neither Abra(ha)m nor his descendants ever got the territory he was allegedly promised while deep asleep [!]
-3000 years ago [Genesis 15:12-21].
-An overlooked anti-miracle is that God never was up to keeping his alleged word - for 3000 years or so.
+3000 years ago or so [Genesis 15:12-21].

-A "bible truth" most often needs to be taken as merely a seeming truth, to be on the safe side.
-And it hardly pays to associate with liars and fools over and over.
 The follower of Jesus is promised the spirit of truth, to be led into all truth, but not even his apostles, his closest ones, got it, or all of it.
 This stands out from reading about the two different versions about how Judas died, and the four differing versions of the resurrection scene, and so on.
 If two or more stories about the same events are true, they tell the same story.
 Period.
-Say "Facts before Bible hearsay", here too.

 Darrow, Clarence.
 Absurdities of the Bible, ed.
 E. Haldeman-Julius.
 Girard, KA: Haldeman-Julius Publications, Little Blue Book No. 1637, nd.